-The paper deals with the 1.
-Leipziger Herbstsalon, organized by six artists from the German Democratic Republic in the late fall of 1984 at the Messehaus am Markt in Leipzig.
-For the occasion, the artists issued, under the initiative of Lutz Dammbeck, a thin book in a limited edition, one copy of which is now held at the Getty Research Institute.
-Every book page is conceived as an independent artwork: while only few pages carry biographical information - as it would be expected from a catalogue - all of them feature an assemblage of text and image, rendered in different techniques, such as drawing, print, collage and photography.
-The book unfolds multiple possibilities of reading and viewing: the loose binding generates parallel narratives, while the different texture of the pages a sensorial experience.
-The compelling intertextuality of the book is not limited to the contingency of the paper, but opens up to an expanded mediality, to the exhibition itself as the ultimate medium.
-This is of particular relevance given the status of the 1.
-Leipziger Herbstsalon as the first initiative self-conceived and self-produced by the artists and held in an open public space.
-This extension regards also the specific exhibition context, determined by the firm intention of the six artists to “go public” in a centrally located location, during the International Short Film Festival.
-In doing so, the artists broke with the tradition of exhibiting in marginal art spaces, addressed to the so called “second public sphere”.
-Hence, their artistic agenda included further instances, such as the advertisement and communication of the exhibition (see the personalized invitation in the postcard format, attached to the book), its set-up and the final display of the exhibits.
+The paper deals with the First Leipziger Herbstsalon, organized by six artists from the German Democratic Republic in the late fall of 1984 at the Messehaus am Markt in Leipzig.
+For the occasion, the artists issued as a catalogue a thin book in a limited edition.
+Every page was conceived as an independent artwork: while only few pages carry biographical information, all of them feature an assemblage of text and image, rendered in different techniques, such as drawing, print, collage and photography.
+The compelling intertextuality is not limited to the contingency of the paper, however, but opens to an expanded mediality, i.e. to the exhibition itself as the ultimate medium.
+This is relevant given the status of the Leipziger Herbstsalon as the first initiative self-conceived and self-produced by the artists themselves and held in an open public space, determined by their intention to “go public” in a centrally located location.
+In doing so, they broke with the tradition of the underground art scene in exhibiting in marginal art spaces, addressed to the so called “second public sphere”.

 Leipzig 1984, Herbstsalon